-- 14. In addition to the powers set out in the Act, the tribunal shall have the following specific powers to be exercised in a suitable case so as to avoid unnecessary delay or expense, and so as to provide a fair means for the resolution of the matters falling to be determined: - (a) The tribunal may - (i) direct either that no expert be called on any issue(s) or that no expert evidence shall be called save with the permission of the tribunal; - (ii) limit the number of expert witnesses to be called by any party or the length of any report to be served by any such witness. - (b) Where two or more arbitrations appear to raise common issues of fact or law, the tribunals may direct that they shall be conducted and, where an oral hearing is directed, heard concurrently.
-Where such an order is made, the tribunals may give such directions as the interests of fairness, economy and expedition require including: - (i) that the documents disclosed by the parties in one arbitration shall be made available to the parties to the other arbitration upon such conditions as the tribunals may determine; - (ii) that the evidence given in one arbitration shall be received and admitted in the other arbitration, subject to all parties being given a reasonable opportunity to comment upon it and subject to such other conditions as the tribunals may determine. - (c) If a party fails to comply with a peremptory order of the tribunal to provide security for costs, then without prejudice to the power granted by section 41(6) of the Act, the tribunal shall have power to stay that party's claim or such part of it as the tribunal thinks fit in its sole discretion.
+- 16. In addition to the powers set out in the Act, the tribunal shall have the following specific powers to be exercised in a suitable case so as to avoid unnecessary delay or expense, and so as to provide a fair means for the resolution of the matters falling to be determined: - (a) The tribunal may: - direct either that no expert be called on any issue(s) or that no expert evidence shall be called save with the permission of the tribunal; - (ii) limit the number of expert witnesses to be called by any party or the length of any report to be served by any such witness. - (b) Where two or more arbitrations appear to raise common issues of fact or law, the tribunals may direct that they shall be conducted and, where an oral hearing is directed, heard concurrently.
+Where such an order is made, the tribunals may give such directions as the interests of fairness, economy and expedition require including: - (i) that time limits for service of submissions may be abbreviated or modified in the interests of saving costs or minimising delay, or otherwise enhancing efficiency: - (ii) that the documents disclosed by the parties in one arbitration shall be made available to the parties to the other arbitration upon such conditions as the tribunals may determine; - (iii) that the evidence given in one arbitration shall be received and admitted in the other arbitration, subject to all parties being given a reasonable opportunity to comment upon it and subject to such other conditions as the tribunals may determine. - (c) If a party fails to comply with a peremptory order of the tribunal to provide security for costs, then without prejudice to the power granted by section 41(6) of the Act, the tribunal shall have power to stay that party's claim or such part of it as the tribunal thinks fit in its sole discretion.